Frequently Asked Questions

 I am also happy to officiate your destination wedding in Mexico, Central America, South America, the Caribbean and beyond.

-I have already officiated about 325 weddings since I started in 2008 (currently about 45 each year) in or for couples from Alabama, Arizona, Arkansas, California, Colorado, Delaware, the District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia and Wisconsin, as well as Australia, Bolivia, Canada, Chile, China, Columbia, Costa Rica, Ecuador, El Salvador, Germany, Israel, Italy, Mexico, Nigeria, Panama, Saint Martin, Spain, Thailand, Turkey, the United Kingdom and the Virgin Islands.
+I have officiated about 550 weddings, since 2008, in or for couples from Alabama, Arizona, Arkansas, California, Colorado, Delaware, the District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia and Wisconsin, as well as Australia, Bolivia, Canada, Chile, China, Colombia, Costa Rica, Ecuador, El Salvador, Germany, Greece, Honduras, Israel, Italy, Mexico, Nigeria, Panama, Saint Martin, South Africa, Spain, Thailand, Trinidad and Tobago, Turkey, the United Kingdom and the Virgin Islands, and even via Zoom.

 Do you officiate destination weddings?